kian1509/Aldi-Campaign-Analysis/README.md

 The dataset is partially confidential and cannot be shared in its entirety.
 A small snippet is included below to illustrate its structure.

 ![data_snippet](Images/data_snippet.png)
-Where: start_date = date of measurement
+- **start_date**: The date on which measurements are taken.
-visits = total amount of visits for all supermarkets of a specific brand in a specific region (on a specific date) brand = brand of supermarket zone = cumulative geozones where all the supermarkets within that zone are included
+- **visits**: Total number of visits across all supermarkets of a given brand within a specific region on that date.
+- **brand**: The supermarket brand being measured.
+- **zone**: The cumulative geozone that includes all supermarkets located within that zone.